 People who learn principles from the leaders and companies profiled in Jim Collin’s book Good to Great sometimes wonder if the lessons from large, publicly owned companies translate to their small businesses.
 For example, it may be hard to “fire bullets, then cannonballs” when you only have a three-person team!

 Author Bo Burlingham is the long-time Editor at large of Inc. magazine and a co-author of The Great Game of Business and Finish Big.
-Burlingham joined the Inc. magazine staff in 1983 and spent many years working with Founder Bernard Goldhirsch to popularize entrepreneurship in America.
+Burlingham joined the Inc. magazine staff in 1983 and then spent many years working with Founder Bernard Goldhirsch to popularize entrepreneurship in America.

 Like many of the “small giants” featured in the book, Bernie Goldhirsch didn’t intend to found a business publication.
 Bernie’s initial vision was a school ship that would sail the world, with the students on board documenting their experiences of growth and teamwork.
-These experiences were published in Bernie’s new magazine Sail and became very popular.
+These experiences were then published in Bernie’s new magazine Sail and became very popular.
 As his businesses grew, Bernie searched in vain for articles that would help him with growing and leading a successful small company.
 He decided to fill this void by founding Inc. magazine.

 Burlingham met with the founders, leaders, and employees of fourteen companies he profiled for the book.
 The smallest company was a two-person fashion design firm (Selima) and the largest company was O.C.
 Tanner Inc. with 1,900 employees and annual revenue of $350M.
-The fourteen companies are shown below – we bet there is a company like yours on the list.
+The fourteen companies are shown below and we bet there is a company like yours on the list.

 - Anchor Brewing, a San Francisco microbrewery